Morning sickness is one of the earliest signs of pregnancy. It’s almost a rite of passage into this new stage of your life.

 What causes hyperemesis gravidarum?

-Despite it being the second leading reason why pregnant women are hospitalised, years of research hasn’t found the cause of hyperemesis gravidarum.
-Several possbilities have been put forward.
+Despite it being the second leading reason why pregnant women are hospitalized, years of research haven’t yet found the cause of hyperemesis gravidarum.
+Several possibilities have been put forward.

-The most recent evidence looks at a relationship between appetite genes and the placenta.
+The most recent evidence looks at the relationship between the placenta and appetite genes.

-Other theories point to the sudden changes in human chorionic gonadotropin (hCG), estrogen and progesterone in early pregnancy contributing to HG.
+Other theories point to the sudden changes in human chorionic gonadotropin (hCG), estrogen and progesterone in early pregnancy as possibly contributing to HG.

 Other research has explored the relationship between hyperemesis gravidarum and thyroid hormones.
-Many women with HG have higher levels of thyroxine, a hormone created by the thyroid gland.
+Many women with HG have higher abnormal levels of thyroxine hormone (known as transient hyperthyroidism).

 Hyperemesis gravidarum symptoms

 Around 75% of women have morning sickness in the first trimester of pregnancy.
-It usually starts around week 6 and resolves around week 12-13 of pregnancy.
+It usually starts around week 6 and resolves about weeks 12-13 of pregnancy.

 Hyperemesis gravidarum (HG) occurs in about 0.3–2% of all pregnancies.
 This severe type of nausea and vomiting during pregnancy has symptoms such as: